manjy0t/lab2_ID2223/README.md

 File Structure
-app.py: The main Python script that initializes the Gradio app and handles chatbot interactions. chatbot.py: Contains the logic for the chatbot, including handling user input and maintaining conversation history. requirements.txt: A list of dependencies required to run the application. fine_tuning_notebook.ipynb: A Jupyter notebook that details the fine-tuning process using the LoRA technique.
+app.py: The main Python script that initializes the Gradio app and handles chatbot interactions. requirements.txt: A list of dependencies required to run the application.

 Inference Pipeline